twhiston/tw.gl.repl/README.md

 complex use cases can be easily managed by including a `user-repl.js` file inside your project in which you can further customize behaviour by attaching your own custom functions to keypresses or your own custom formatters for output message handling.
-Read on for more about this
+Read on for more about this.

+See the patch in the extras menu for a few examples of how you might use the repl.

 ## Install